vivek-tripathi001/Simplify_repo/README.md

 ## Overview

-SimplifyRepo is a full-stack web application that uses AI (OpenAI GPT-4) to instantly analyze any public GitHub repository and provide:
+SimplifyRepo is a full-stack web application that uses AI (GEMINI gemini-3.5-flash) to instantly analyze any public GitHub repository and provide:

 | Module | Description | SRS Req |
 |--------|-------------|---------|